 Conducting a debate

 Write your essay as though you are conducting a debate.
-When you speak in a debate, you introduce your point of view and draw a conclusion for the people who are listening.
+When you speak in a discussion, you introduce your point of view and conclude the people who are listening.
 A persuasive essay has the same structure.

-Facts must be collected only from good sources to make you be able justify your opinion.
+Facts must be collected only from good sources to make you be able to justify your opinion.
 You should support your argument only with reasonable facts.
-A well-written essay is good but well-argued essay is better.
+A well-written essay is good, but a well-argued essay is better.

-- In addition you could perform empirical experiments, interviews, or conduction experiments.
+- , Besides, you could perform empirical experiments, interviews, or conduction experiments.